eadred/V2_API/README.md

 ###GET

-The get request "pulls" all IP Lists, which are attached to the Dome9 account.
+The get request fetches all IP Lists, which are configured in the Dome9 account.
-ID: If the request is made without the IP List id then all IP Lists will return.
+ID: If the request is made without the IP List id then all IP Lists will be fetched.

 URL: https://api.dome9.com/IpList/{id} <br \>
 METHOD: GET <br \>